semontesdeoca/MNPR/README.md

 3. Parse command in _doIt()_

 #### Create your custom quad shaders
-1. Copy and rename a shader file (e.g., quadBlend.fx -> quadHatch.fx)
+1. Copy and rename a shader file (e.g., quadBlend10.fx -> quadHatch10.fx)
 2. Write your fragment shader
 3. Create a technique that uses your fragment shader